scraggo/scraggo.github.io/content/drafts/meet.md

 [What motivates you to succeed in life? | Tony Robbins | Tony Robbins](https://www.tonyrobbins.com/blog/what-motivates-you-to-take-action)

 > Intrinsic Motivation:
+>
 > - Contribution - The desire to volunteer and give back can be deeply fulfilling.
 > - Growth - mastering skills, acquiring new skills, having a high impact in career.
 >
 > Extrinsic Motivation:
+>
 > - Money - acquiring things can bring us temporary satisfaction.
 > - Praise - some of us crave praise and recognition in order to feel significant.

 #### "The Four Desires Driving All Human Behavior" - Bertrand Russell

-According to Maria Popova's post on [The Four Desires Driving All Human Behavior: Bertrand Russell’s Magnificent Nobel Prize Acceptance Speech - The Marginalian](https://www.themarginalian.org/2015/09/21/bertrand-russell-nobel-prize-acceptance-speech/)
+According to Maria Popova's post on [The Four Desires Driving All Human Behavior: Bertrand Russell's Magnificent Nobel Prize Acceptance Speech - The Marginalian](https://www.themarginalian.org/2015/09/21/bertrand-russell-nobel-prize-acceptance-speech/)

 - There are four primary, insatiable human desires:
   - The desire for acquiring objects (things)
   - Rivalry with others